Must-know Malaysia Leave Types and Overtime Pay Rates

 • Any manual worker, regardless of monthly pay, under a contract of service with an employer.

-So, what about employees with a monthly salary that is beyond RM2000?
-Such employees are not covered under the Employment Act.
+Employees whose monthly salary exceed RM2000 are not covered under the Employment Act.

-For all other employees, the EA is a reference point for establishing the terms and conditions of employment.
-However, it is an influential reference; hence, any changes will significantly impact the general employment T&Cs across the private sector in Malaysia.
+For all other employees, the Employment Act is simply a reference point for establishing the terms and conditions of employment.
+However, take note that any changes to the act will significantly impact the general employment terms across the private sector in Malaysia.

 “Ordinary rate of pay”